 Wix eCommerce

-If Shopify is specifically dedicated to ecommerce, Wix is a hosted solution that allows you to create both a showcase site and an online store, thanks to its ecommerce features.
+While Shopify is specifically dedicated to e-commerce, Wix is a hosted solution that allows you to create both a showcase site and an online store, thanks to its e-commerce features.

 Like any SaaS solution, it can only be used online, from a dedicated website where the user logs in.

-Founded in 2006, Wix claims more than 200 million users.
-Even if it is very popular, it is still far from the figures of WordPress and WooCommerce.
-According to W3techs, it runs on 1.9% of sites worldwide (compared to 8.7% for WooCommerce, and 43% for WordPress).
+Founded in 2006, Wix claims more than 250 million users.
+Even if it is very popular, that’s still far from the figures of WordPress and WooCommerce.
+According to W3techs, it runs on 3% of sites worldwide (compared to almost 10% for WooCommerce, and 43% for WordPress).

 What are the advantages of Wix eCommerce?